kelvinz/code-notes/courses/crewai.md

 - automation used to be - getting from point A to B, and add edge cases like C, D, E and it get's increasingly complex.
 - fuzzy input instead of fixed/required input format. fuzzy transformation and output.
 - role playing, focus, tools, coorperation, guardrails, memory
+- think as a manager; what is the goal, what is the process? who do you need to hire to get this done?